emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: wil94.html

+    We survey basic garbage collection algorithms, and variations such as incremental and generational collection; we then discuss low-level implementation considerations and the relationships
+    between storage management systems, languages, and compilers.
+    Throughout, we attempt to present a unified view based on abstract traversal strategies, addressing issues of conservatism,
+    opportunism, and immediacy of reclamation; we also point out a variety of implementation details that are likely to have a significant impact on performance.

 * .. _WIL95:

   Paul R. Wilson, Mark S. Johnstone, Michael Neely, David Boles.
 1995. "`Dynamic Storage Allocation: A Survey and Critical Review <ftp://ftp.cs.utexas.edu/pub/garbage/allocsrv.ps>`_".
 University of Texas at Austin.

   .. abstract: wil95.html

+    Dynamic memory allocation has been a fundamental part of most computer systems since roughly 1960, and memory allocation is widely considered to be either a solved problem or an insoluble one.
+In this survey, we describe a variety of memory allocator designs and point out issues relevant to their design and evaluation.
+We then chronologically survey most of the literature on allocators between 1961 and 1995.
+(Scores of papers are discussed, in varying detail, and over 150 references are given.)

+    We argue that allocator designs have been unduly restricted by an emphasis on mechanism, rather than policy, while the latter is more important; higher-level strategic issues are still more important, but have not been given much attention.

+    Most theoretical analyses and empirical allocator evaluations to date have relied on very strong assumptions of randomness and independence, but real program behavior exhibits important regularities that must be exploited if allocators are to perform well in practice.

 * .. _WISE78: